Contact Current Councilmembers

 Midcoast Community Council is an elected Municipal Advisory Council to the San Mateo County Board of Supervisors, representing Montara, Moss Beach, El Granada, Princeton, and Miramar.
 The Council has seven members elected by Midcoast voters to four-year terms.
 Contact MCC members.

-The MCC was established in May 1991 by the San Mateo County Board of Supervisors' Resolution 55042 and approved by Midcoast voters In November 1991 with the simultaneous election of the first 7 councilmembers.
+The MCC was established in May 1991 by the San Mateo County Board of Supervisors' Resolution 55042 and approved by Midcoast voters in November 1991 with the simultaneous election of the first 7 councilmembers.
+Summary history of the formation of the MCC.

 Purposes of the MCC, as stated in its Bylaws: